What is inclusive housing?

 Long Term Planning

-If we start now, a broader spectrum of inclusive housing options will be available in 5 to 10 years.
+If we start now, a broader spectrum of inclusive housing options will be available in 5 years.

 Who is responsible for creating affordable inclusive housing?

 There is no single organization responsible for creating affordable inclusive housing.
-Collaborative, strategic planning is the key.
+Collaborative, strategic planning and partnerships is key.

-All three levels of government, namely federal, provincial and municipal government, are called to provide leadership and funding for inclusive housing.
+All three levels of government, namely municipal, provincial and federal governments, are called to provide leadership and funding for inclusive housing.